Sakethgudikandula/cloudbinarydevopsmain/important notes.md

   verify - run any checks on results of integration tests to ensure quality criteria are met install - install the package into the local repository, for use as a dependency in other projects locally deploy - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

+SONARQUBE- CONTINUOUS STATIC CODE ANALYSIS- if faing any issues with the processed code, it will show the errors in the sonarqube and we need to make the changes before deploying.
+We can also do this in sonarcloud as software as a service

+JFROG- storing of artificats ie binary code repostory is done here just for future purpose to check the code